steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 Pauline is the parent of a young child, Patrick, attending classes at the Mississauga Code Club.
 She is keenly interested in how Patrick is doing and wants recommendations on what to take next.
 However, Patrick has lost performance reports before and meeting with his instructors proves difficult, due to Pauline's job.
 The ability to see feedback (performance and recommendations) from the instructor online, would make this easier for her.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

-> Short (1 - 2 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
-    * Does this application exist in another form?
-If so, how does your differ and provide value to the users?
-    * How does this align with your partner's organization's values/mission/mandate?

 ##### Benefits
 The current system for time tracking is done entirely on paper, requiring large amounts of physical record keeping as well as manual searching in order to confirm the amount of hours a volunteer or staff member has worked.
 By utilizing this app, Mississauga Code Club staff will be able to easily generate reports directly from their own accurate data that can be stored efficiently on a computer.